 —Napoleon Bonaparte (1769-1821)—On finding a dog beside the body of his dead master, licking his face and howling in the moonlight after a battle, Napoleon was haunted by this scene until his own death.

-The soul of every living thing is in the hand of God.
+7 The life of every living thing is in the hand of God.

 —Jeffrey Moussaieff Masson